-Project& is the Creative Engagement and Presenting Collaborator with the Museum of Contemporary Art, Chicago on JACK &, a comedy of errors structured on social codes and trainings from prison reentry programs to African-American debutante balls, conceived/directed by veteran performer, Kaneza Schaal.
+Project& and Jane M Saks were the Creative Engagement and Presenting Collaborator with the Museum of Contemporary Art, Chicago (MCA) on JACK &, a comedy of errors structured on social codes and trainings from prison reentry programs to African-American debutante balls, conceived/directed by veteran performer, Kaneza Schaal.
 Schaal builds a portrait of a dream interrupted and resumed: the odyssey of a man incarcerated for 30+ years.
 The performance considers the metric-less damages of being in prison.
-JACK & opens at MCA, May 2018.
-Project& is creating ongoing conversations with organizations and individuals working in justice reform, the justice system, artists, advocates and post-incarcerated individuals across Chicago.
-These dialogues catalyze both personal relationships with and access to JACK & that will have far-reaching impact on the intersection of justice work and art.
+JACK & premiered at the MCA in May 2018.
+As collaborator, Project& developed engaged conversations with organizations and individuals working in justice reform, the justice system, artists, advocates and post-incarcerated individuals across Chicago.
+These dialogues catalyzed both personal relationships with and access to JACK & that will have far-reaching impact on the intersection of justice work and art.